fryga, we ship on Fridays Kraków / Oslo / remote Currently booking: Q3 2026

 Product engineer

-Went to Oslo Airport before designing a single screen.
-She watched passengers fumble, talked to drivers between fares, sat with support staff.
-The kiosk booking and driver app came from what she observed, not what a brief described.
+Watches before she designs: FastTravel's kiosk booking and driver app came from hours at Oslo Airport, not from a brief.
 Named the company.
 First person Marcin hired for every company he's built.
 At Domestika, rebuilt the project editor from user research through production.
-Taught Interface Design at AGH Kraków.
 Sociology degree.
 Mario Party fan — wanna play?

 Mateusz Baltyn